Assistant Football Coach Resume Example

 Certifications, education, and sports background all play a role.
 Make every section count and keep it focused on what schools look for today.

-Start your resume with a strong summary at the top.
+Start your resume with a strong summary at the top—using a cover letter can also help you introduce your coaching philosophy.
 This gives hiring committees a quick sense of who you are and what you bring to the table.

 I recommend leading with your job title, years of coaching experience, and a few areas where you really shine-like team leadership or player development.